-There’s more to Mid-Autumn Festival than mooncakes and lanterns!
-Here’s everything you need to know about the history and popular cultural traditions associated with the lantern and moon festival.
+There’s more to Mid-Autumn Festival In Hong Kong than mooncakes and lanterns!
+Here’s everything you need to know about the history and popular cultural traditions associated with the Chinese Moon Festival.

 What Is The Mid-Autumn Festival About?

 Also known as the Harvest Moon Festival, think of Mid-Autumn as the East-Asian counterpart to the western Harvest Festival — but bigger.
 We’re talking late-night family feasts (hence the subsequent public holiday), special cakes and even fire dragon dances.
 Like most Hong Kong holidays, Mid-Autumn has no fixed date.
 Instead, Mid-Autumn typically falls on the 15th day of the eighth lunar month.
 Festivities traditionally began as a way to give thanks for the crop harvest.
 While Hong Kong is now highly urbanised, Mid-Autumn remains one of the city’s favourite festivals.

 With roots dating back to the early Tang Dynasty (618 to 907 AD), it’s clear that Mid-Autumn is well engrained in traditional culture.
 But how did it all begin?
 Though the exact origins of the holiday have long been debated, it’s generally agreed that Mid-Autumn started as an ode to the moon.
 In ancient times, it was observed that the moon’s cycle was closely linked to agricultural production.
 As such, Mid-Autumn became a time of giving thanks to the moon for the past year’s harvest, as well as ensuring good luck for the next year to come.

 Of course, as to be expected in Hong Kong, Mid-Autumn Festival also has a familial element to it.
 Beyond thanksgiving, the full moon also stands as a cultural symbol for family reunions, the festival has become a time for estranged or far-away family members to gather and reunite.